 “Don’t worry about what other people have or do.
 Know your strengths and go *ALL* in with them!
 Double down on what you’re best at.”

-I challenge you to focus on embracing your inner YOU, and how you can channel any self-doubt into creating some beautiful art this world needs.
+I challenge you to focus on embracing your inner YOU, and how you can channel any self-doubt into creating some beautiful art.

-Here’s to heeding her advice, and crushing it together next year.
+Here’s to heeding her advice, and crushing.
 We got this!